DRI Research Immersion Internship Summer 2025

 Format: In-person

 Schedule and other requirements: Early mornings (5am) will be required on fieldwork days.
 Schedules will be determined once students are selected.
-To apply, you need to have at least two half days (4 hr blocks) or a full day (an 8 hr block) available for the internship, between Monday and Friday during fall semester 2024.
+To apply, you need to have at least two half days (4 hr blocks) or a full day (an 8 hr block) available for the internship, between Monday and Friday during summer 2025.

 Health impacts of extreme heat and wildfire smoke